China's Robotics Industry in 2026: The Sleeping Giant Is Wide Awake

 Midea Group (KUKA)

 Midea's 2016 acquisition of German robotics giant KUKA gave China instant access to world-class industrial automation IP.
-In 2026, Midea continues to leverage KUKA's technology while expanding production domestically, making advanced robotic arms more affordable for small and mid-size Chinese manufacturers.
+In 2026, Midea continues to leverage KUKA's technology while expanding production domestically.
+This makes advanced robotic arms more affordable for small and mid-size Chinese manufacturers.

 Government Backing: The Policy Engine